uadmin/uadmin/docs/api.rst

     **args ...interface{}:** Is the variable or container that can be used in execution process.

-Suppose you have ten data in your Todo model.
+Suppose you have ten records in your Todo model.

 .. image:: assets/tendataintodomodel.png